MediaComem/comem-webdev/subjects/jquery-dom-basics/README.md

 </body>
 ```

-You can also [download the latest version][dl-jquery], and save the file in a `js` directory in your project directory.
+You can also [download the complete file][dl-jquery], and save the file in a `js` directory in your project directory.
 Then, include the file in your `index.html`:

 ```html
 <body>